sowiexsker894/sowiexsker894/README.md

 - **Computer Science student** passionate about **medical informatics** based in Lima, Peru.
 - Creating **data science solutions** to extract insights from complex datasets
 - **Avid reader** constantly learning through books and code..
-- Aspiring **Medical Informatician** bridging technology and medicine.
+- Aspiring and looking for oportunities in **Medical Informatician**
 - Developing **deep learning models** for medical image classification.

 ## 🛠️ Tech I use